AdobeDocs/creative-cloud-enterprise-learn.en/help/quick-reference/overview-ref.md

     <div>
    <a href="ShootEditPublishyourVideoswithCreativeCloud.pdf"><strong>Shoot, Edit, Publish your Photos with Creative Cloud (PDF)</strong></a>
     </div>
-    <em>Combine videos and motion graphics together in order to tell a compelling story for social media with easy-to-use editing tools and Motion Graphic Templates in Premiere Rush</em>
+    <em>Combine videos and motion graphics together in order to tell a compelling story for social media with easy-to-use editing tools and Motion Graphic Templates in Premiere [!DNL Rush]</em>
     <br>
   </td>
   <td>